In yesterday's Wall Street Journal, Sen. Tom Cotton (R-AR) and Rep. Mike Pompeo (R-KS) of the Senate and House Intelligence Committees penned an op/ed

 Iran’s ambassador to the International Atomic Energy Agency (IAEA) said the nuclear inspection organization is barred from revealing to the United States any details of deals it has inked with Tehran to inspect its contested nuclear program going forward, according to regional reports.
 Recent disclosures by Iran indicate that the recently inked nuclear accord includes a series of side deals on critical inspections regimes that are neither public nor subject to review by the United States.
 Reza Najafi, Iran’s ambassador and permanent envoy to the IAEA, stated over the weekend that no country is permitted to know the details of future inspections conducted by the IAEA.
 In addition, no U.S. inspectors will be permitted to enter Iran’s nuclear sites.

 That last bit is a new one to me, aside from one unconfirmed Twitter report I saw over the weekend.
 Iran is claiming that this deal bars any Americans from participating in the inspection teams -- which will have to wait up to 24 days to access suspicious sites, you'll recall.
 That Twitter report, from a guy with solid sources at State, now appears to be confirmed.
-Will the media follow-up on this?
+Will the media

 Will MSM follow up?
 Prod Kerry & others? https://t.co/9I257Bv8da— Guy Benson (@guypbenson) July 30, 2015